tweag/gazelle_haskell_modules/README.md

 defined in [Haskell rules][rules_haskell] for [Bazel][bazel].

-For each `haskell_library` rule, `haskell_module` rules are generated in the same `BUILD` for all modules listed in the `srcs` attribute.
+For each `haskell_library` rule, `haskell_module` rules are generated in the same `BUILD` file for all modules listed in the `srcs` attribute.

 This [example repo][example] shows it in action.